-Enjoy the flavor of fresh asparagus year-round using your slow cooker.
-This simple slow cooker asparagus recipe only takes five minutes to prepare then your slow cooker does the rest of the work.
-The best part is, no more soggy asparagus when you make this easy recipe in your slow cooker.
+Enjoy the flavor of fresh asparagus year-round without much effort using your slow cooker.
+This simple vegetable side dish only takes 5 minutes to prepare then your slow cooker does the rest of the work.
+There’s nothing mushy about these slow-cooked asparagus spearsβtheyβre perfectly fork tender, warm, and ready to serve after just 90 minutes in the slow cooker

 This how-to recipe ensures that all the fresh flavors are captured and brought together in this delicious and easy make-ahead slow cooker vegetable recipe side dish.